ScandiumSG/ITP_DiaryApplication/readme.md

 </br>

 During project 3 did all members develop a curiosity about headless testing, how it works and how it may be included in the CI and Jacoco report.
 A great amount of extra time has therefor been spent trying to implement headless testing.
 We managed to test the application headless as the result.
 However, we didn't manage to create a monocle library the docker-image could use to make it readable to Gitlab.
-Even though we didn't reach our goal did the process teach us a fair amount about how headless testing works and what it takes to create necessary properties it realises on.
+Even though we didn't reach our goal did the process teach us a fair amount about how headless testing works and what it takes to create necessary properties it releases on.
 To read more about this sub-project please visit release 3 documentation where headless is discussed more in detail: [link](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2172/gr2172/-/tree/master/docs/release3/README.md).

  <div align="right">
     <a href="#top">back to top</a>